California Driver Handbook - Special Section - Minors

 Exceptions - Minors' Driver License Restrictions

-The law allows the following exceptions when reasonable transportation is not available and it is necessary for you to drive.
+The law allows the following exceptions when reasonable transportation is not available and it is necessary to drive.
 A signed note explaining the necessity to drive and the date when this driving necessity will end must be kept in your possession for the following exceptions (emancipated minors are excluded from this requirement):

 - Medical necessity to drive when reasonable transportation alternatives are inadequate.
 The note must be signed by a physician with the diagnosis and probable date of recovery.